General System Requirements

 Reserving Ports for Services

-As JFrog adds additional services to the JFrog Platform portfolio, there is a need to reserve ports for the Platform to ensure that the service works properly.
-To this end, JFrog recommends reserving ports 8000-8100 (this is addition to the existing internal ports documented).
+As JFrog adds services to the JFrog Platform portfolio, reserve ports for the Platform to ensure services work properly.
+JFrog recommends reserving ports 8000–8100 (in addition to the existing internal ports documented).

 System Time Synchronization